chengcli/pyharp/docs/source/index.rst

   import numpy as np
   from typing import Tuple

-We will download the ``sonora2020`` opacity dataset and preprocess it to a format that can be used by the Pyharp module.
+We will download the :mod:`pyharp.sonora` opacity dataset and preprocess it to a format that can be used by the Pyharp module.
 These are the submodule functions we need.

 .. code-block:: python